 - 0 to 10°C: Very cool

-To make this easier, you can use the wind chill calculator.
+To calculate the wind chill factor you can use the wind chill calculator.

 The National Weather Service in the United States has developed a different formula for measuring wind chill.
-The NWS Wind Chill page has further information.